anthony-richardson/MoDiffAE/README.md

 ## Training
 There are three models that can be trained.
 The MoDiffAE core, the semantic regressor and the semantic generator.
-The core needs to be trained first as the other to models depend on it.
+The core needs to be trained first as the other two models depend on it.
 When training the regressor and generator, the core is frozen.

 ### Core